defencedigital/moduk-service-manual/src/service-assessments/check-the-code-of-conduct.md

 ### Set the context

-Without taking too long, tell the story of your service.
+Tell the story of your service.
 Start with what your service does, who your users are and what they are trying to do.
+Remember to stick to the time you have been given.

 ### Say what kind of feedback you want